 - Obtain travel health insurance that meets the Costa Rican COVID travel requirements.

 - Follow all health protocols while in Costa Rica.

-- Before returning to the United States: Get proof of a negative PCR COVID-19 test, performed no longer than 72 hours before departure while in Costa Rica.
+- Before returning to the United States or Canada: Get proof of a negative COVID-19 test, performed no longer than 72 hours before departure while in Costa Rica.
 For Canada, a PCR test is required.
 For the USA, either an Antigen or PCR test may be utilized.
 Note, at the time of writing, fully vaccinated travelers still require a negative COVID-19 test to enter Canada and the USA.

 ~Eileen Rhein from @lighttravelsfaster